Vinothini-G/Zoom_Data_Collection/README.md

 • Create dataset across several zoom calls with FPS and network packet information -->

-Step 1:  Use Irene's base code and write Zoom data handling script
+Step 1: Use Irene's base code and write Zoom data handling script Step 2: Write a script to automate Zoom login
+Step 3: Update - Since automated login is not possible in Zoom, can't proceed this algorithm.